So, you’ve decided to start an offshore outsourcing project.

 Take a look at Pentalog’s service offer to learn more about the costs of setting up an offshore team.

-Stability and government openness to foreign investment are other important points to look at when evaluating the potential of an outsourced destination.
+Stability and government openness to foreign investment are other important factors to look at when evaluating the potential of an outsourced destination.

-The Vietnamese government is committed to reform the business environment, by providing incentives and facilitating processes meant to encourage foreign investment.
+The Vietnamese government is committed to reform the business environment by providing incentives and facilitating processes to encourage foreign investment.
 Hanoi is currently the focal point of these strategic actions and the local authorities are scaling up their efforts to make the local business climate more appealing.
-Their initiatives are sustained by the Prime Minister who has issued a separate decree that provides higher incentives for companies investing in Hanoi.
+Their initiatives are sustained by the Prime Minister who has issued a separate decree providing higher incentives for companies investing in Hanoi.
 The government has also implemented a one-stop shop approach aimed at facilitating foreign business penetration.
-Ho Chi Minh City is also benefitting from this nation-wide measure to develop its attractiveness.
+Ho Chi Minh City is also benefiting from this nation-wide measure to develop its attractiveness.

 The Tholons Index notes that Hanoi benefits from a stronger business catalyst, raising at 0.8 as compared to 0.6 for Ho Chi Minh City.
 This indicator is calculated based on the presence of government incentives and regulations, the level of industry performance, the support of industry-related organizations as well as the ease of doing business in a location.

 Hanoi and Ho Chi Minh City are two vibrant startup scenes that encourage both local and foreign innovators to build their presence in Vietnam.
 Co-working spaces as well as startup incubators and accelerators span across their entire territory.
 However, the specificity of each city influences project typology and their way to welcome and encourage startup potential.